 Charlie Health is here to support you and your family through these difficult times.
 We strive to find the right combination of evidence-based mental health treatment and emotional support for every patient on our online platform, so your teen can access high-quality, comprehensive mental health services from the comfort of home.

-Our online therapy program connects each client to a licensed therapist that meets their specific needs and goals to provide personalized, tailored mental health treatment.
+Our virtual IOP cconnects each client to a licensed therapist that meets their specific needs and goals to provide personalized, tailored mental health treatment.
 The experienced team of clinicians at Charlie Health is here to help your teen navigate their mental health issues, make healthier choices, and start feeling better.
+Reach out today.